-8. Will the residents see approximately 400 canine cases or 300 equine cases during residenc training program under the guidelines of the canine and equine sub- specialties?
-YesNo 9.
-Will the trainee spend 250 hours during the residency training program attending journal clubs, continuing education, audited classes, or seminars?
-YesNo 10.
-Is the trainee required to give one or more formal presentations at a national or international conference or in an educational setting on a yearly basis?
-YesNo 11.
-Will the resident attend major veterinary medical, rehabilitation, sports medicine, or medical meetings during their training?
-YesNo 12.
-Does the training program require a research project?
-YesNo 13.
-Will one or more publications be required as part of the training program?
-Residents ar required to be first author on at least one a peer-reviewed, hypothesis-driven publication relate to veterinary sports medicine or rehabilitation?
-YesNo 14.
-Will the trainee meet at least twice per year with their program director to evaluate the performance, review their progress in the program, and to assess whether or not their trainin program is proceeding as described in this document?
-YesNo 15.
-Will a dated, written summary of this evaluation (i.e., progress report) be available for the ACVSMR Residency Committee to review if needed?
-YesNo
+see approximately 400 canine under the guidelines of the canine spend 250 hours during the resided attending journal YesNo 11. quired to give one or more formal n an educational setting on a yea onal or international YesNo 12.
+Will the resident meetings during attend major veterinary medical, their training? rehabilitation, sports m nedicine, or medical YesNo 13.
+Does the training g program require a research pro ject?
+YesNo 14. to be first author publications be required as part of or on at least one a peer-review of medicine or rehabilitation?
+YesNo program is p proceeding as described in this document?
+Yes No 16. , written summary of this evaluation (i.e., progress report) be available for the esidency Committee to review if needed?
+Yes No